 If you’ve been to PE before, you’ll remember that the Central area, though grand, was losing some of its elegance due to inner-city neglect.
 That’s all changed.
 Central is being uplifted in a dozen different ways.
 Besides getting a much-needed ‘lick of paint’, the historic heart of Port Elizabeth is being restored and brought back to life.

 The stylish, terraced houses, 18 identical Victorian-era dwellings, are being repaired at last.
 The Donkin Reserve itself has an auspicious new resident in the form of a metal cut-out statue of a jubilant Nelson Mandela, part of the Voting Line sculpture.
 And the friendly folk at Nelson Mandela Bay Tourism now have their offices at the base of the Donkin Lighthouse and are awaiting your visit.

-Around the Reserve itself, 1 of Port Elizabeth’s most popular green spaces, are Fort Frederick (the city’s 1st structure); Prince Alfred’s Guard Drill Hall; a number of cathedrals and churches; the London-like Havelock Square; and a series of Settler cottages and classic old hotels, some of which are still open for business.
+Around the Reserve itself, one of Port Elizabeth’s most popular green spaces, are Fort Frederick (the city’s first structure); Prince Alfred’s Guard Drill Hall; a number of cathedrals and churches; the London-like Havelock Square; and a series of Settler cottages and classic old hotels, some of which are still open for business.

 Travel tips & Planning info

 Cell: +27 (0)72 358 4634